-1. In Microsoft Office programs such as Excel, PowerPoint, and Word, the view buttons are a feature that lets you change how the presentation or document appears.
-In the picture is an example of how the view buttons appear in Excel, PowerPoint, and Word in the bottom right corner of the program.
+1. In Microsoft Office programs, such as Excel, PowerPoint, and Word, the view buttons are a feature that lets you change how the presentation or document appears.
+The picture shows examples of the view buttons in Excel, PowerPoint, and Word in the bottom-right corner of the program.

 For example, in Microsoft Excel, you have the option of changing the views to Normal, Page Layout, and Page Break Preview.
 In Microsoft PowerPoint, you have the option of changing between Normal, Slide Sorter, Reading View, and Slide Show.
 Finally, in Microsoft Word, you have the options of Print Layout, Full Screen Reading, Web Layout, Outline, and Draft views.

 Below is an overview of a Microsoft Word window with an example of where the view buttons are located.